Last update: 23:56 | 07/04/2019

 John Rockhold, head of the Power and Energy Sub-working Group under the Vietnam Business Forum, said rooftop solar panels must be encouraged to reduce pressure on the national grid, while modest annual price increases and a road map for efficiency energy are badly needed.

 Vietnam has a great opportunity to reach its energy security goals by attracting local and foreign investment, according to Rockhold.

 New technologies are creating opportunity for the renewable energy sector, he said, adding that such technologies could help lower the cost of equipment for solar and wind energy.

-Việt Nam will require around US$10 billion annually between now and 2030 to meet the growing demand of the energy sector, experts said.
+Vietnam will require around 10 billion USD annually between now and 2030 to meet the growing demand of the energy sector, experts said.

 FDI and domestic investment from the private sector could include investment in batteries and other storage methods, which would help stabilise supply and extend the availability of solar and wind power sources.

 By storing renewable energy and keeping supply high, prices for solar and wind power could be lowered.